Updated March 31, 2026

 - Missouri businesses are regulated by the Missouri Department of Commerce and Insurance, so buyers should confirm the carrier and policy forms are approved for Missouri use.

-- Workers' compensation is required in Missouri for businesses with 5 or more employees; sole proprietors and partners are exempt under the data provided.
+- Workers' compensation is required in Missouri for businesses with 5 or more employees, and sole proprietors and partners are generally exempt.

 - Missouri commercial auto minimum liability is $25,000/$50,000/$25,000, so any vehicle used for mobile notary appointments should be checked against that standard.